OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 import {MyToken} from "src/MyToken.sol";
 ```

-Then call functions from [Upgrades.sol](src/Upgrades.sol) to run validations, deployments, or upgrades.
+Then call functions from the imported library to run validations, deployments, or upgrades.

 ### Examples

+The following examples assume you are using OpenZeppelin Contracts v5 and want to run upgrade safety validations.

 Deploy a UUPS proxy:
 ```solidity